Sign-tunable anomalous Hall effect induced by two-dimensional symmetry-protected nodal structures in ferromagnetic perovskite oxide thin films: 2. Results

-To verify the nodal structure of spin-polarized bands, we have performed ARPES measurement on SRO ultra-thin films (Fig. 2).
-Figure 2(a) shows the {\it in-situ} measured FS map of 4 u.c.
-SRO thin film with LV-polarized He $I\alpha$ light (21.2 eV).
-We also perform spin-resolved ARPES (SARPES) measurements below and near the Curie temperature, $T_C\sim 110~K$ (see Fig. 3(d)), to confirm the spin polarization of bands (Fig. 2(b)).
-The spectra below $T_C$ (upper) show considerable difference between the majority and minority spins, whereas the spectra show no difference near $T_C$ (mid), which is consistent with the picture of itinerant ferromagnetism~\cite{Chang09, Jeong13}.
-These results are clearly shown as the spin polarization, $P=(I_{\uparrow}-I_{\downarrow})/(I_{\uparrow}+I_{\downarrow})$ in the lower panels.

-While the {\it in-situ} measured FS provides information on the overall shape of the FS, the confirmation of whether the ultra-thin films indeed possess 2D electronic structures requires $k_z$ (that is, photon energy) dependence, for which one needs to turn to synchrotron light.
-The energy-momentum ($E$-$k$) spectra in Fig. 2(c) show the Fermi surface map of 4 u.c.
-SRO thin film measured with the LH-polarized photon (80~eV) in a synchrotron.
-One can clearly observe $\alpha$ and $\beta$ FSs which are similar to the corresponding FSs reported for Sr$_2$RuO$_4$~\cite{Puchkov98, Lu96, Damascelli00, Mackenzie96, Mackenzie98}.
-Due to the rotation distortion of RuO$_6$ octahedra induced from the tetragonal structure of SRO ultra-thin films on SrTiO$_3$ (001) substrate~\cite{Chang11, Sohn18} (See SM for details), the folded-$\beta$ FSs ($\beta^\prime$) are also observed.
+To experimentally verify the band structure of a 2D ferromagnetic perovskite, we performed ARPES measurements on SRO ultrathin films.
+Figure 2(a) shows a FS map as well as the energy-momentum ($E$-$k$) spectra of a 4~u.c.
+SRO thin film measured with 80~eV light with linear horizontal (LH) polarization. $\alpha$ and $\beta$ FSs are clearly visible and are similar to the corresponding FSs reported for Sr$_2$RuO$_4$~\cite{Puchkov98, Lu96, Damascelli00, Mackenzie96, Mackenzie98}.
+Due to the rotational distortion of RuO$_6$ octahedra in SRO ultrathin films grown on SrTiO$_3$ (001) substrates~\cite{Chang11, Sohn18}, the FS from the folded-$\beta$ band ($\beta^\prime$) is also observed.

-To confirm the 2D nature of the band structure, the $k_z$ dispersion is also measured as shown in Fig. 2(d).
-Here $k_z$ is calculated with an inner potential of $14$~eV obtained from SRO single crystals~\cite{Oh20}.
-Contrary to 3D materials exhibiting periodic $k_z$ dispersion, the $\beta$ band does not show any $k_z$ dispersion.
-This clearly illustrates that SRO ultra-thin films have quasi-2D band structures, similar to the cases of Sr$_2$RuO$_4$~\cite{Damascelli00, Mackenzie98} and Sr$_3$Ru$_2$O$_7$~\cite{Hase97, Singh01}.
-A schematic describing quasi-2D Fermi surface in SRO ultra-thin films is given in Fig. S7 of SM.
-In Fig. 2(e), the experimentally measured FS is compared with its theoretical fit based on effective tight-binding models (See Methods for details).
-Overall, the calculated bands fit quite well with the experimentally measured band structures.
+Whether ultrathin films indeed possess 2D electronic structures requires an examination of the $k_z$ (i.e., photon energy) dependence.
+The measured $k_z$ dispersion is shown in Fig. 2(b).
+Here $k_z$ is calculated based on an inner potential of 14~eV obtained from experiments on SRO single crystals~\cite{Oh20}.
+Unlike 3D materials exhibiting $k_z$ dispersion, the $\beta$ band does not show any $k_z$ dispersion as expected.
+This clearly illustrates that SRO ultrathin films have quasi-2D band structures, similar to Sr$_2$RuO$_4$~\cite{Damascelli00, Mackenzie98} and Sr$_3$Ru$_2$O$_7$~\cite{Hase97, Singh01}.